re-sohail/LamaEstate-Real-Estate-Weibsite/README.md

-# Welcome to DreamHomes 🏡
+# Welcome to LamaEstate 🏡

-Welcome to DreamHomes, where your dream property is just a click away!
+Welcome to LamaEstate Website Source Code, where your dream property is just a click away!
 Built with React, this website offers a smooth and enjoyable browsing experience.
 Here's what you can do:

 ## What You Can Do